 In the box below, please indicate your particular activities which justify favorable consideration of you as a participant and contributor to this meeting.
 This information is important, as it allows the Scientific Organizers to make a thorough assessment when reviewing and selecting participants (max.
 1700 characters).

 I am a graduate student at the University of Illinois at Urbana-Champaign and conduct my research under Dr. Nathan Price at the Institute for Systems Biology (ISB) in Seattle, WA.
-Outside of my time in the research lab, I am highly active in education outreach efforts with the Logan Center at ISB and have worked with educators at both K-12 and community college levels.
+Outside of my time in the research lab, I am highly active in education outreach efforts with the Valerie Logan Education Center at ISB and have worked with educators at both K-12 and community college levels.
 At the K-12 level, I serve as a scientific content expert to groups of 5-10 teachers and help the group design class lessons that conform to new Washington education standards.
 As part of my role, I supply examples of how concepts from each lesson can be applied in the real world and propose ways the teachers could bring these real world examples into their classrooms to get students excited about science.
 At the community college level, I have acted as a “big data mentor” to groups of teachers working to integrate big data concepts from systems biology into their curricula.
-In this role, I have helped assess vital ideas to big data science and suggested ways to make these ideas accessible to all students in their programs.
+In this role, I have helped assess critical ideas for big data science and suggested ways to make these ideas accessible to all students in their programs.
 I am also a member of the Editorial Board at ISB, a group of scientific researchers whose goal is to increase public awareness of the scientific advances at the institute.
 As a board member, I write short pieces aimed at a general audience that highlight recent publications by members of the institute and make the information accessible to individuals outside of the scientific community.
 These pieces describe research conducted by the Price lab and other groups at the institute and were published in ISB’s monthly newsletter, Molecular Me.